 Good Academic Standing

-A student is considered to be in good academic standing when their cumulative GPA is above or equal to a minimum of 1.50 and they are not under Academic Alert, Probation, or Suspension.
+A student is considered to be in good academic standing when their term GPA is above or equal to a minimum of 1.50 and they are not under Academic Warning, Probation, or Suspension.

-Academic Probation is a caution to students indicating that their academic standing at the College is in jeopardy.
+Academic Probation is a caution to students indicating that their continuation at the College is in jeopardy.

-Students are placed on Academic Probation for four principal reasons:
+Students are placed on Academic Probation for three principal reasons:

-Students are not subject to probation until they have completed at least 15 credits or equivalent credit hours of academic coursework.
+Students are not subject to probation until they have attempted at least 15 credits of academic coursework.
 Where a course has been repeated, the higher grade is used.

-Academic Probation is lifted and the student is returned to “Good Academic Standing” when the student has successfully completed the following term with a term GPA of at least 1.50.
+Academic Probation is lifted and the student is returned to good academic standing when the student has successfully completed the subsequent term with a term GPA of at least 1.50.

 A student who meets the requirements for Academic Probation who is already on Academic Probation is normally suspended.

-Students on Academic Suspension may return to good academic standing in one of two ways:
+Students on Academic Suspension may be reinstated in good academic standing in one of two ways: